-The course materials will be taught primarily by way of lecture and small group discussion using a problem-based method.
+The course materials will be taught primarily by way of lecture and small group discussion.
 Multi-disciplinary perspectives on the issues of parenthood and child care and development will be explored.
 Students will be expected to participate in class discussions and to engage in a critical commentary on or evaluation of the reading materials and legal outcomes.
 Adequate preparation and familiarity with the casebook materials will be assumed.